Factories Act, 1948 (India)

 The Factories Act, 1948 (Act No. 63 of 1948), as amended by the Factories (Amendment) Act, 1987 (Act 20 of 1987), served to assist in formulating national policies in India with respect to occupational safety and health in factories and docks in India.
-It deals with various problems concerning safety, health, efficiency and well-being of the persons at work places.
+It deals with various problems concerning safety, health, efficiency and well-being of the persons at workplaces.
 It was replaced by the Occupational Safety, Health and Working Conditions Code, 2020.

-The Act is administered by the Ministry of Labour and Employment in India through its Directorate General Factory Advice Service & Labour Institutes (DGFASLI) and by the State Governments through their factory inspectorates.
+The amended Act is administered by the Ministry of Labour and Employment in India through its Directorate General Factory Advice Service & Labour Institutes (DGFASLI) and by the State Governments through their factory inspectorates.
 DGFASLI advises the Central and State Governments on administration of the Factories Act and coordinating the factory inspection services in the States.